grafana/agent/docs/sources/static/operation-guide/_index.md

 # Operation guide

-This guide helps you operate the Grafana Agent.
+This guide helps you operate Grafana Agent.

 ## Horizontal Scaling

 There are three options to horizontally scale your deployment of Grafana Agents:

-- [Host filtering](#host-filtering) requires you to run one Agent on every machine you wish to collect metrics from.
+- [Host filtering](#host-filtering-beta) requires you to run one Agent on every machine you wish to collect metrics from.
 Agents will only collect metrics from the machines they run on.
 - [Hashmod sharding](#hashmod-sharding) allows you to roughly shard the